-Jennifer first worked at WSBT back in 2002.
-She began as a reporter for WSBT First Thing In The Morning and quickly rose through the ranks eventually becoming a top reporter for the station and occasional news anchor.
+Jennifer first worked at WSBT 22 back in 2002.
+She began as a reporter for WSBT 22 First In The Morning and quickly rose through the ranks eventually becoming a top reporter for the station and occasional news anchor.

 "I'm extremely proud of our news team," Jennifer said.
 "We have some of the best and brightest sharing incredible stories about the people in our community.
 Our newsroom is full of moms and dads and grandparents and people who genuinely care about our community - and it shows."

 Jennifer and her husband, Andy, have two beautful girls: Addison and Isabelle.